pgecsenyi/accountant/README.md

-# Accountant
+# FMR

-A cross-platform command line utility for calculating and verifying checksums, storing them in a centralized and unified manner, and for finding renamed files by their checksums.
+FMR (File Meta Registry) is a cross-platform command line utility for calculating and verifying checksums, tracking moved files and storing metadata in a unified manner.

 ## Installation and usage